Ruby on Rails extension for Flash Builder 4

 Create new Flex project

-Create a new Flex project from the File menu and enter project details as shown below.
+Create a new Flex project from File -> New -> Flex Project and enter project details as shown below.

 In this screen: